-Senden is a young yet global company that wants to simplify how people send and receive parcels.
-We were in charge of designing their branding and their commercial app.
+Seden is a young but global company that wants to simplify how people send and receive parcels.
+Simplifying connections, we create a delivery and sending app that connects the world.

+The Senden commercial app (this version) has two different personas, the receivers, and the senders.
 This app has settings for both personas.
 Yet, per the company's request, we focused more on the sender since the company realized that it is the weakest part of their competitor's flow, so they really wanted to excel in this part.

-I used black as the neutral color and orange and purple as the primary colors.
-This combination is really appealing and beautiful, and it gives the UI an outstanding and powerful look.
+Virgin America was a great inspiration for making the app attractive and using bright and bold colors.I used black as the neutral color and orange and purple as the primary colors.
+This combination is appealing and beautiful, and it gives the UI a unique and influential look.

-We figure out that many users don't know where they can deliver their parcels, so having a screen where we show the different delivery spots is very helpful for the end-users.
+The send experience was the part where we need to excel.We figure out that many users don't know where they can deliver their parcels, so having a screen where we show the different delivery spots is very helpful for the end-users.

 Having a consistent design between the app and the package improves brand recognition for the company.